Catkidd44/langgraph-blog-agent/README.md

 ## Notes

-- `.env` is listed in `.gitignore` — your API key will never be committed
-- Model temperature is set to `0.7` for a balance of creativity and consistency
+- Model temperature is set to `0.7` for a balance of creativity and consistency (You can change it at will based on your use-case)
 - The graph can be visualized as a Mermaid diagram directly in the notebook

 ---